storyblok/space-tool-plugins/space-plugins/nextjs-starter/README.md

 This is a starter template for Storyblok Space Plugins, created with Next.js (Pages Router) and [@storyblok/app-extension-auth](https://github.com/storyblok/app-extension-auth).

+> WARNING: App Bridge should be activated in the Extension for this template to work.

 ## Getting Started

 ```shell